What Is Crystal?

 What is Cubic Zirconia?

 Commonly known as CZ, Cubic Zirconia is the most popular man-made diamond substitute.
 It’s a nice substitute because like diamonds, it is cubic in its crystal formation and omits a fairly similar fire and sparkle when held up to the light.
 On the Mohs scale of hardness, a genuine diamond is a 10 while cubic zirconia is a 8.5-9.
+The product on top and the one below are both made with cubic zirconia: although less expensive, their sparkle is most similar to the one of diamonds.

 How is Cubic Zirconia made?